 - Anthem Blue Cross of California faced multiple lawsuits as a result of policyholder perceptions of predatory increases in healthcare premiums and deductibles

 Undoubtedly, in each situation, they would benefit from expert PR counsel.

 “Businesses, politicians, sports figures and celebrities should all have a crisis plan because, sooner or later, they’re apt to need to activate it,” says noted PR expert Devon Blaine.
 “If that need never arises, at least they were prepared in case it did.
 There’s no harm in being a good Scout!”

 Ms. Blaine has been the president and CEO of The Blaine Group, Inc. in Los Angeles since 1975.
-She has countless successes.
-So when she talks, clients listen and profit.

 “We’ve all seen what happens when people are not prepared,” she asserts.
 “Herman Cain is the perfect example.
 And he had a 10-day heads up prior to the Politico article coming out!
 Most people don’t have that advantage.”